Brady Cook helps No. 6 Missouri rally past No. 24 Boston College 27-21

 But the Tigers rallied in the last part of the second quarter.
 Craig made a 56-yarder on the final play of the first half to give his team a 17-14 edge at the break.

-The defense helped lead the way in the second half, holding the Eagles to seven points and minus-3 yards rushing in the second half on eight carries.
+The defense helped lead the way at the end, holding the Eagles to seven points and minus-3 yards rushing in the second half on eight carries.

+Burden, who had six catches for 117 yards, wore a T-shirt after the game that read: “Something To Prove ’24.”
+He expressed frustration that the only game Saturday featuring two ranked opponents wasn’t selected for a more prominent time slot and a more marquee TV window.

+“To me, it’s disrespectful to not have us on the big stage with the big TV cameras and stuff,” Burden said.
+“I took that personal, and I’m pretty sure everybody else in that locker room took it personal.
+We ain’t going nowhere.
+We’re here to stay.”

 UP NEXT